jelena927/NewsArticlesWeb/README.md

 Class *ImageObject* contains basic information of news article associated media such as image url, copyright holder, width, height, description.

 # 3. The solution
+Application collects metadata about news Articles from the webpage [New York Times](http://www.nytimes.com/).
+The data is extracted by the crawler and is used to create domain objects of the application that are persisted into an RDF repository.
+The application allows access to that data via RESTful service.

+Application contains one REST service.
+* **api/newsArticles** - returns all news articles in JSON format

+Application call Rest service and forwards recived data to the tool for facet search.

 # 4. Technical realisation
 This application is written in programming language Java.